M-T3K/Enpyclopedia/README.md

 The following features may be supported in the future:
 - General:
-    - [ ] Create a ReadTheDocs/Doxygen or whatever (Currently Working on this with Sphinx)
     - [ ] Add thorough testing
+    - [ ] Remove unnecessary dependencies on wget.download
 - [Wikipedia](https://www.wikipedia.org/)
     - [ ] Select Language of operation for Wikipedia
-    - [ ] Get all cited sentences and their correct citation
+    - [ ] Get all cited sentences and their corresponding citation.
+(That is all pieces of text with a number at the end, match it with the corresponding source cited at the end of the page).
     - [ ] Allow for batch operations
     - [ ] POST requests
 - [Omniglot](https://omniglot.com/)